jolie/docs/web/language-tools-and-standard-library/basics/handling_simple_data.md

 ### Nested arrays

-Jolie\'s type system does not permit directly nested arrays as known in other programming languages.
-This limitation may be compensated by the introduction of children nodes \(explained in [Data Structures](https://jolielang.gitbook.io/docs/basics/data_structures)\).
+In jolie, the type system does not permit directly nested arrays as known in other programming languages.
+This limitation may be compensated by the introduction of children nodes \(explained in [Data Structures](./data_structures.md)\).

 Example: The two-dimensional array `a` may not be defined nor accessed by `a[i][j]`, but `a[i].b[j]` is possible.